Skip to content

 Rare or serious side effects:

-• Hormonal imbalances with prolonged or improper use
+• Hormonal imbalances with prolonged use

-• Potential overstimulation of the hypothalamic-pituitary-gonadal axis
+• Overstimulation of the hypothalamic-pituitary-gonadal axis

 • Unintended alterations in insulin secretion and glucose metabolism